 Check out how a reckless driving ticket can cause your insurance rates to rise over time.

 Copyright © 2020 InsuranceZebra, Inc. All rights reserved.
 For inquiries regarding this content, please contact our team at firstname.lastname@example.org.

 FAQs about Drowsy Driving

-It is good practice to only drive at times you are usually awake.
+A: It is good practice to only drive at times you are usually awake.
 If you have to drive at off-times, eat a low-sugar diet before driving and use a 100-calorie snack to wake you up on the drive.
 If these strategies are not effective, a 20-minute nap will make you feel refreshed.

-What are the early signs of narcolepsy?
+Q: What are the signs of drowsy driving?

 - UCLA Health - Sleep Center

 - AAA Foundation- The Prevalence and Impact of Drowsy Driving